-The City of Madison has entered into a development agreement with SHD, Inc. The agreement guarantees that SHD, Inc. shall pay the difference between the guaranteed tax increment and the tax increment actually levied.
-The guarantee obligation shall terminate when the City of Madison has collected from the tax increment generated from the District or been paid under this agreement the full amount of the project costs of not less than \$400,000.
-The City of Madison has entered into a similar agreement with Royster Corners, LLC, in the amount of \$820,000.
+The City of Madison has entered into a development agreement with Epicentre Technologies Inc, GenCap Financial 2017 Inc., and GCDR Research LLC.
+The agreement guarantees that the companies previously listed shall pay the difference between the guaranteed tax increment and the tax increment actually levied.
+The guarantee obligation shall terminate when the City of Madison has collected from the tax increment generated from the District or has been paid under this agreement the full amount of project costs of not less than \$1,890,000.
+The City of Madison has entered into a similar agreement with University Research Park Inc. and CG Growth LLC in the amount of \$2,600,000 and \$4,586,000 respectively.
+A new agreement was signed in 2021 with University Park Acquisitions LLC in the amount of \$2,556,000.